tshr-d-dragon/FootballAdsBannersSegmentation/README.md

 # FootballAdsBannersSegmentation

-Detect advertising banners on the Champions League games
+Objective: Detect advertising banners on the Champions League games and try to achieve [this](https://www.youtube.com/watch?v=_HreDhkq4gk&t=10s).

 About Dataset